 Item No. Item Action QP 2021/016 WELCOME, APOLOGIES & QUORACY Apologies were received as above.
 BD declared the meeting quorate.
 QP 2021/017 DECLARATIONS OF INTEREST BD reminded committee members of their obligation to declare any interest they may have on any issues arising at committee meetings which might conflict with the business of the CCG.
 Declarations declared by members of the Quality and Performance Committee are listed in the CCG's Register of Interests and included with the meeting papers.
 The Register is also available either via the corporate secretary to the Governing Body or the CCG website at the following link: www.derbyandderbyshireccg.nhs.uk Declarations of interest from sub-committees No declarations of interest were made.
-Declarations of interest from today's meeting No declarations of interest were made.
-QP 2021/018 INTEGRATED REPORT BD noted that Quality and Performance committee will follow a three step process in the restoration and recovery journey.
+Section On ne - End of Year Report QP 2021/018 INTEGRATED REPORT BD noted that Quality and Performance committee will follow a three step process in the restoration and recovery journey.
 Step 1 - June - Planning going forward and the sign off of events leading up to covid.
 Step 2 - July - looks at events and activity during the covid period and how the Quality and Performance Committee move forward.
 Step 3 - August - How the Quality and Performance Committee will function in a consistent way over the next few months.
 JC presented the integrated report to the Committee.